asciinema/asciinema-server/README.md

 ## Setup instructions

-Below you'll find setup instructions in case you want to contribute, play with it on your local machine or setup your own instance for your organization.
+Below you'll find setup instructions in case you want to contribute, play with it on your local machine, or setup your own instance for private use or for your organization.

 ### 1. Install dependencies